General

 We understand you might have concerns about privacy and the mandatory fields on the online donation form.
 We ask for contact details so that we can process your donation, send you a receipt, and get in touch with you if it’s necessary to follow up with you about your donation (for example, if a receipt is returned to us).

-As a charity, we rely on the continued support of generous individuals to undertake vital conservation work to drive the recovery of Australia’s birds and restore their habitats.
+As a charity, we rely on the continued support of generous people to undertake our vital conservation work to drive the recovery of Australia’s birds and restore their habitats.

 Donations made to BirdLife Australia fund the conservation of threatened birds across Australia, supporting the birds which need it the most through: